-When it boils down to GDPR readiness there is clearly a GDPR compliance disconnect: a gap between the degree in which executives think they are GDPR compliant (and will be by May 2018) and the actual degree in which they are (and are preparing).
+There is clearly a compliance disconnect regarding the General Data Protection Regulation (GDPR): a gap between the degree in which executives think they are GDPR compliant (and will be by May 2018) and the actual degree in which they are (and are preparing).

 Data governance strategies lack in companies who believe they will be GDPR compliant